harmony-domains/hns-go/DEVELOPER.md

 ```
 cd contracts
-mkdir dnsresolver
+mkdir publicresolver
-//go:generate abigen -abi contract.abi -out contract.go -pkg dnsresolver -type Contract
+//go:generate abigen -abi contract.abi -out contract.go -pkg publicresolver -type Contract
 ```

 Following is an example for updating `dnsresolver`

 ```
-cd contracts/dnsresolver/
+cd contracts/publicresolver/
 cp ../../../ens-deployer/contract/abi/PublicResolver.json contract.abi
 go generate
 ```

 After this we will need to add and update the corresponding calls to the contract.
-Typically there is a corresponding file such as `dnsresolver.go` which needs to be updated to reflect the changes we have just made to the contract (e.g. `contracts/dnsresolver.go`).
+Typically there is a corresponding file such as `publicresolver.go` which needs to be updated to reflect the changes we have just made to the contract (e.g. `contracts/publicresolver.go`).

 We then need to build and fix any compilation errors.